-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Purina product.

-With two notable exceptions…
+With 2 notable exceptions…

-First, we’re always disappointed to find artificial coloring in any dog food.
-Coloring is used to make the product more appealing to you, not your dog.
+First, we’re always disappointed to find artificial coloring in any pet food.
+That’s because coloring is used to make the product more appealing to humans — not your dog.
 After all, do you really think your dog cares what color his food is?

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-As a group, the brand features an average protein content of 43% and a mean fat level of 20%.
-Together, these figures suggest a carbohydrate content of 29% for the overall product line.
+As a group, the brand features an average protein content of 50% and a mean fat level of 14%.
+Together, these figures suggest a carbohydrate content of 28% for the overall product line.

-And a fat-to-protein ratio of about 47%.
+And a fat-to-protein ratio of about 28%.